ssp21/ssp21-spec/ssp21.md

 A previously valid session (keys, nonce values, start time, etc) shall not be invalidated until a session authentication message is received and authenticated using the new session keys.
-Implementations may wish to implement this behavior using two data structures, one for an *active* session and one for a *pending* session.
+Implementations may wish to implement this behavior using two data structures, one for an `active session` and one for a `pending session`.

 ![Successful session establishment](msc/handshake.png){#fig:handshake}